CORPORATE GOVERNANCE - CODE OF BUSINESS CONDUCT AND ETHICS

 2.6 Personal Relationships

 The Company believes in maintaining a professional work environment at all times and discourages romantic or intimate relationships between employees regardless of whether the relationship is voluntary or welcomed by both employees.
-Further, some romantic and intimate relationships are absolutely prohibited.
+Further, some romantic and intimate relationships are absolutely prohibited, as they could create impermissible conflicts of interest for both employees involved (please refer to the following section on Conflicts of Interest).
 Required reporting obligations with respect to such relationships and employee cohabitation are detailed in the Personal Relationships and Potential Conflicts of Interest Policy.
 Failure to abide by the Personal Relationships and Potential Conflicts of Interest Policy, including the failure to report a restricted relationship as required, may result in discipline, up to and including termination of employment.

 3. CONFLICTS OF INTEREST